- Persia, Kashan, mid-16th century

 This carpet combines two decorative characteristics, a central lobed quatrefoil medallion with phoenix and dragons in combat, alternating with two palmettes.
 The field, with a red ground is filled with lions, tigers, panthers and antelopes and floral motifs.
 Pheasants with rich plumage alternate with palmettes and flowers round the border.

-The city of Kashan was a well known for trading and manufacturing of silk from the XV century onwards.
-Reports from European travellers, as from the end of the XVI century, document the existence of silk carpets that were regarded as luxury goods.
+The city of Kashan was a well known for trading and manufacturing of silk from the 15th century onwards.
+Reports from European travellers, as from the end of the 16th century, document the existence of silk carpets that were regarded as luxury goods.

-Wilhelm von Bode, Berlin; Kunstgewerbemuseum, Berlin; bought through Hans Stiebel, Amsterdam, in March 1936.
+Wilhelm von Bode Collection, Berlin; Kunstgewerbemuseum, Berlin.
+Acquired by Calouste Gulbenkian through Hans Stiebel, Amsterdam, March 1936.

 New York 1999